 Area-, mobile-, and point-source inventories are provided to SMOKE as ASCII text files using the logical file names ARINV, MBINV, and PTINV, respectively.
-These files may either contain the actual inventory data (i.e. source characteristics, emissions data, and other information) or they can contain a list of file names with full paths (i.e. /apps/smoke/data/inventory/nei02/area/arinv.ida.txt); in the latter case, we call the file a "list file".
+These files may either contain the actual inventory data (i.e. source characteristics, emissions data, and other information) or they can contain a list of file names with full paths (i.e. /apps/smoke/data/inventory/nei02/area/arinv.txt); in the latter case, we call the file a "list file".
 When the inventory is a list file, SMOKE will open and read the data in each of the listed files and combine the data into one inventory.
-This is useful when the individual inventories are in different formats; for example, criteria emissions are typically in IDA format, while the ORL format is used for toxics emissions.
 You may also choose to separate your data into multiple files, splitting the data by country or into EGU versus nonEGU point sources, or to reduce the individual file sizes.
 Some inventory formats require that a list file is used; this will be noted in the format descriptions.